-- The diagnosis of concussion should be based on a clinical history and examination that includes a range of domains including mechanism of injury, symptoms and signs, cognitive functioning, neurology including balance assessment.
+- The diagnosis of concussion should be based on a clinical history and examination that includes a range of domains including mechanism of injury, symptoms and signs, cognitive functioning and neurology including balance assessment.

 - Computerised neurocognitive testing can be undertaken as part of the assessment but should not be used in isolation.

 - Children and adolescents take longer to recover from concussion.
 A more conservative approach should be taken with those aged 18 or younger.
-The gradual return to sport protocol should be extended such that the child does not return to contact/collision in less than 14 days from resolution of symptoms.
-See child-SCAT3.
+The graduated return to sport protocol should be extended such that the child does not receive medical clearance to return to contact/collision activities in less than 14 days from resolution of symptoms.
+See child-SCAT5.

 - Blood tests are not indicated for uncomplicated concussion.
 Medical imaging is not indicated unless there is suspicion of more serious head or brain injury.

 - Standard head injury advice should be given to all athletes suffering concussion and to their carer.

 - Once the diagnosis of concussion has been made, immediate management is physical and cognitive rest.
 This includes time off school or work and deliberate rest from cognitive activity for 24-48 hours.
 After this period, the patient can return to moderate intensity physical activity as long as such activity does not cause a significant and sustained deterioration in symptoms.
 Concussive symptoms usually resolve in 10-14 days.
 Once the symptoms have resolved the patient can proceed with a graduated return to sport protocol.

 - Some sports have their own guidelines or recommendations around the management of concussion in sport which should also be considered.